lihbr/p2021-h3-chat/README.md

 - Integrate express validator
 - Destroy local db on logout
 - Refactor API to add previous succes on chained query (see signup or create route)
-- Refactor Frontend to separate clearly PouchDB from Vue.js
+- Refactor frontend to separate clearly PouchDB from Vue.js
 - Think about mobile responsive
-- Set database keys and config in a cevn.config.js file
+- Set database keys (i.e. chat_channel_member_SLUG) and config in a cevn.config.js file